barbraparrish120/notes/README.md

 # 2024-02-01
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
 Always strive to learn new skills and technologies, as this will make you more valuable in the job market and help keep you ahead of the curve.
 Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to a more enjoyable and fulfilling career.

+# 2024-02-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes that trying to optimize code too early without concrete evidence can introduce unnecessary complexity and bugs.
+It reminds programmers to prioritize clarity, understandability, and good design principles before attempting to improve runtime or memory efficiency.